NKa1409/UVenture/README.md

 - [ ] Allow for GC/EI-HRMS data analysis with fragment annotation and precursor ion identification.

 ## Contributing
-Contributions are welcome!
-If you would like to:
+Contributions and recommendations for upcoming versions are welcome!

-Report a bug

-Request a feature

-Submit a pull request

-Please follow the Contribution Guidelines.

 ## Citation
 If you use this software for your research, please cite: